Semi-relativistic (e,2e) study with twisted electron beam on Cu and Ag: Conclusion

-This is worth mentioning that, to the best of our knowledge, this is the first attempt in literature to describe relativistic electron impact ionization of heavy atomic targets by twisted electron beam in coplanar asymmetric geometry.
-In our theoretical model we have neglected exchange-correlation effect arising from the many-electron aspect for heavy atomic targets.
-Although there are better models as compared to our model like rDWBA (relativistic Distorted Wave Born Approximation) for plane wave incidence which can be explored for various heavy atomic targets for the twisted electron case.
-Effect of different kinds of relativistic wave-function can be considered instead of semi-relativistic Coulomb wave-function to elucidate some more effects of twisted electron beam on relativistic (e,2e) process as explained earlier.
-Further, one can study the effects of higher values of OAM number $m$ of Twisted electron beam with varied impact energy on the (e,2e) process.
-Also it would be interesting to investigate asymmetry for these targets with higher OAM number $m$.
-Different kinematics, such as coplanar symmetric geometry, non-coplanar geometries, Bethe-Ridge kinematics etc. can be considered.
-Experimentally more work is expected for multi-electronic targets to explore this area deeply.
-Although at present we don't have as such extensive experimental data as well as theoretical results for the twisted electron beam except relativistic (e,2e) case with plane wave, still we expect this may lead to many more studies in the field of electron impact ionization and twisted electron beam, both at theoretical level as well as experimental level for a fundamental understanding of interaction of twisted electron (Bessel)beam with multi-electron atomic targets.
+We would like to add that in the literature there are better models as compared to our FBA model for the plane wave (e,2e) process.
+These models can be explored for the twisted electron (e,2e) processes for further investigation on the effects of the twisted electron beam on it.
+Different kinematics, such as coplanar symmetric geometry, non-coplanar geometries, Bethe-Ridge kinematics, etc. can be considered.
+In the present model, the exchange between the scattered electron and the ejected electron can be considered for further study in the symmetric geometry mode.
+Further, one can explore a better relativistic wave function for the bound state.
+Although, at present, we don't have any experimental and theoretical results of (e,2e) process for the twisted electron beam at relativistic energy.
+Still, we are hopeful that this study may stimulate more studies in the field of electron impact ionization with the twisted electron beam, both at the theoretical as well as experimental levels.